robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 [![Sines that makes the signal](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/03-sines-that-makes-signal.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/03-sines-that-makes-signal.png)
 *Figure 3 - Sines that makes the signal*

-By looking at output signal it's really hard to say what are the frequencies that made that signal.
+By looking at resulting signal it's really hard to say what are the frequencies that made it.
 It's even hard to say how many sines are summed together.
 So how we can extract those frequencies?
 In first step we need to collect proper amount of samples that we will use for later computations.
 This step is called **windowing**.
 You can also treat it as a animation frame because it will show frequencies of the signal in this exact moment.
 We cannot compute DFT on